 Click below to generate a tweet from the void.

 I didn’t receive a message and I presume you didn’t either.
 If you did, there is still a small chance that message occurred coincidentally.
 This is why you can’t actually prove quantum immortality as a proof implies certainty.
 This disproof does not disprove quantum immortality directly either, but rather the simultaneity of our assumptions which is about as close as we can get.
-(Also if you did receive a message, please don’t tell me.
-I don’t want to know that somebody else is likely the protagonist of the reality I live in.)
+(If you did receive a message, please don’t tell me.
+I don’t want to know that somebody else is the protagonist of the reality I live in.)

 This result means one or more of our assumptions are false.
 Let’s go backwards through them and discuss the likelihood of each.